One Small Step with Fingerprints, One Giant Leap for De Novo Molecule Generation from Mass Spectra: Results and Discussion

 It is also important to note that the performance of \textsc{MolForge} with ground truth fingerprints as input is very high with 59\% top-10 accuracy (in terms of molecule structural matches) in the test set.
 This shows that \textsc{MolForge} is a good model for the inverse problem of decoding fingerprints to structure, and why it is a vital component of our pipeline.

 Additionally, instead of passing the probability of each bit in the fingerprint, thresholding the probabilities as a step function helps focus the decoder on the presence of substructures. \textsc{MolForge} only takes in the indices of the fingerprint that has a value of 1, representing the presence of probable substructures in the fingerprint.
-This makes it capable of recovering accurate molecular structures even when the fingerprints predicted by \textsc{MIST} only moderately resembles the ground truth in terms of Tanimoto similarity.
+This makes it capable of recovering accurate molecular structures even when the fingerprints predicted by \textsc{MIST} only moderately resembles the ground truth in terms of Tanimoto similarity, as shown in Figure \ref{fig:tsvsts}. \textsc{MolForge} predicts structures that has a better match to the ground truth in terms of Tanimoto similarity, compared to the thresholded fingerprint it was given as input, at 27\% of the test set for $t=0.5$ and 36\% for a prior-adjusted threshold of $t=0.172$.

 Hence, the elevated performance of \textsc{MolForge} with ground truth fingerprints shows that the key bottleneck in our pipeline is the prediction of fingerprints from mass spectra.
-The performance of our pipeline is about half of the best-case scenario if \textsc{MIST} were to predict fingerprints perfectly, suggesting room for improvement.
-Even though the fingerprint predicted by \textsc{MIST} has errors, \textsc{MolForge} is able to overcome them and generate the correct structure.
+The performance of our pipeline is close to the best-case scenario if \textsc{MIST} were to predict fingerprints perfectly, suggesting room for improvement.
+Even though the fingerprint predicted by \textsc{MIST} has errors, \textsc{MolForge} is able to overcome some of them and generate the correct structure.
 Further improvements on the prediction of fingerprints from mass spectra should translate well to better performance in the \emph{de novo} molecule generation problem given the well-rounded performance of \textsc{MolForge}.